trinodb/trino/presto-docs/src/main/sphinx/develop/certificate-authenticator.rst

 properties other than ``certificate-authenticator.name`` are specific to the ``CertificateAuthenticatorFactory`` implementation.

-The ``certificate-authenticator.name`` property is used by Presto to find a registered ``CertificateAuthenticatorFactory`` based on the name returned by ``CertificateAuthenticatorFactory.getName()``.
+The ``certificate-authenticator.name`` property is used by Trino to find a registered ``CertificateAuthenticatorFactory`` based on the name returned by ``CertificateAuthenticatorFactory.getName()``.
 The remaining properties are passed as a map to ``CertificateAuthenticatorFactory.create()``.